Resume Sample Philippines 2023 [Free Downloadable Templates]

 Studies find that listing volunteer work raises a candidate’s chance of getting hired.
-By showing that you help the community, you give the impression that you’re a loyal, committed employee.
-You also get to prove critical skills such as leadership, problem-solving, communication, teamwork, networking, event planning, fundraising, and more.
+Showing that you help the community gives the impression that you’re a loyal, committed employee.
+You can also prove critical skills such as leadership, problem-solving, communication, teamwork, networking, event planning, fundraising, etc.

-For this section, the typical format lists the name of the organization, inclusive dates of volunteer work, achievements, and a short description of volunteer experience.
+For this section, the typical format lists the organization’s name, inclusive dates of volunteer work, achievements, and a short description of volunteer experience.

-The ability to communicate in two or more languages is a valuable asset in fields such as translation, ESL teaching, writing, and customer service.
+The ability to communicate in two or more languages is valuable in fields such as translation, ESL teaching, writing, and customer service.

-It’s also useful in multinational companies where the chance of career growth is high for multi-lingual employees who may be assigned to work in different countries.
+It’s also valuable for multinational companies where the chance of career growth is high for multi-lingual employees who may be assigned to work in different countries.

-So if you’re well-versed in a foreign language, make sure to add that info to your resume.
-To list your language skills, write the languages you can speak and understand, as well as your proficiency level for each one (basic/intermediate/proficient/fluent/native).
+So if you’re well-versed in a foreign language, add that info to your resume.
+To list your language skills, write the languages you can speak and understand and your proficiency level for each one (basic/intermediate/proficient/fluent/native).

 d.
 Hobbies and Interests

-The hobbies and interests section may be the least important section, but it can boost your resume if it’s related to the position you’re applying for.
+The hobbies and interests section may be the least important, but it can boost your resume if it’s related to the position you’re applying for.